ydahal1/ydahal1/jokes.md

-Dad, can you put my shoes on?
-I don't think they'll fit me.
+I met this girl on a dating site and, I don't know, we just clicked.

 [
-Wed Jun 18 00:28:53 UTC 2025
+Thu Jun 19 00:29:19 UTC 2025
  ]